raptorjs/raptor-async/README.md

 });
 ```

 Thrown exceptions will not be caught by **parallel** and **series** during invocations of jobs.
-It is responsible for each job to provide their own try catch blocks if this is necessary.
+It is responsibility of each job to provide their own try catch blocks if this is necessary.